 but Upstate New York is not Palm Beach.

-as I am concerned.
-One of dozens necessary to expose a unique
+MLS is just another venue.
+One of dozens necessary to expose

-Your unique property deserves a marketing of a similar magnitude
+unique property deserves a marketing of a similar magnitude

-to the elaborate nature of your property.
+to the elaborate nature of the property.
+A listing is simply

 directly with the marketing broker not just a listing Salesperson.